-Nederlandse Publieke Omroep, also known as NPO, Dutch Public Broadcaster, Dutch Foundation for Public Broadcasting, and Stichting Nederlandse Publieke Omroep, is a state-owned entity headquartered in the Netherlands.
-Founded in 1969, with approximately 1390 employees, it reported $1.2B in revenue as of 2024.
-NPO functions as a tier 1 media tech buyer.
-The organization specializes in broadcast television and radio, administering public broadcasting services in the Netherlands.
-It also owns the radio-spectrum licence and public DVB-T and DAB+ frequencies.
+Nederlandse Publieke Omroep, also known as NPO, Dutch Public Broadcaster, Dutch Foundation for Public Broadcasting, or Stichting Nederlandse Publieke Omroep, is a state-owned organization headquartered in the Netherlands.
+Founded in 1969, the company operates with an estimated 1,390 employees and reported $1.2B in revenue as of 2024.
+As a tier 1 media tech buyer, Nederlandse Publieke Omroep specializes in broadcast television and radio, functioning as a Dutch public broadcasting organization that administers public broadcasting services in the Netherlands.
+NPO also owns the radio-spectrum licence and public DVB-T and DAB+ frequencies.

 2024 Revenue